 Transfer the kinpira gobo to a serving dish and enjoy!

-- Wash the burdock root thoroughly to remove the soil, this is to prevent dirt coming into contact with the inside when you cut it.
+- Wash the burdock root thoroughly to remove the soil.
+This prevents dirt from touching the inside when you cut it.

 - Scrape with the back of a knife to remove the skin.
-Since burdock skin is very thin, using a peeler or the blade of the knife will waste a considerable amount of the actual vegetable.
+Since burdock skin is very thin, using a peeler or knife blade will waste a considerable amount of the actual vegetable.

 - Julienne the ingredients to keep the cooking time quick.

-- Flavour the oil with chili to spread the chili's heat and flavour evenly through the dish.
-Alternatively, you can cook with chili oil or chili infused sesame oil.
+- Flavor the oil with chili to spread the chili’s heat and flavor evenly through the dish.
+Alternatively, you can cook with chili oil or chili-infused sesame oil.

-- Add soy sauce and mirin separately near the end of cooking, this will improve the overall flavour and prevent the soy sauce from burning.
+- Add soy sauce and mirin separately near the end of cooking, improving the overall flavor and preventing the soy sauce from burning.

 Kinpira gobo is a great dish to prepare in advance and use for various meals over a few days.
 Just keep it in an airtight container in the fridge and eat within 3-4 days.